Rolling Thunder Revue: 1975 fall tour

-The dramatic finale of the tour took place on December 8 in Madison Square Garden, where, to an audience of 14,000, Dylan performed a benefit concert for imprisoned boxer and Dylan's latest cause, Rubin Carter.
+The dramatic finale of the tour took place on December 8 in Madison Square Garden, where, to an audience of 14,000, Dylan performed a benefit concert for his latest cause, the imprisoned boxer Rubin Carter.
 The concert was titled "The Night of The Hurricane," in reference to Dylan's song, "Hurricane", which was released in November 1975.
-Among those appearing on stage were Muhammad Ali and Coretta Scott King, wife of slain civil rights activist, Martin Luther King Jr.
+Among those appearing on stage were Muhammad Ali and Coretta Scott King, the widow of the slain civil rights activist Martin Luther King Jr.

 Performers included Roberta Flack, Robbie Robertson, Ronee Blakely, Joan Baez, Joni Mitchell and violinist Scarlet Rivera.
 In the audience were a number of key political figures, boxers, and movie stars.
 And at the time of the concert, Carter was an inmate at Trenton State Prison, where he reacted after learning of the benefit on his behalf and the song dedicated to him: "Wow, man.
 I mean, he took this case, this nine years of whatever, and put it together, wop, like that, and covered every level, every facet of it.
-I said "Man, this cat's a genius.
-He's giving the people the truth."
+I said, 'Man, this cat's a genius.
+He's giving the people the truth.'
 And it was inspiring to me.
-I told myself, "Rubin, you got to keep pushing, 'cause you must be doing something right, you got all these good people coming to try and help you."
+I told myself, 'Rubin, you got to keep pushing, 'cause you must be doing something right, you got all these good people coming to try and help you.'"

 Dylan made the surprising theatrical choice of wearing whiteface make-up at many of the shows.
-In some shows, he walked on stage wearing a plastic mask, only to toss it aside after the first song to play harmonica on "It Ain't Me, Babe."
+In some shows, he walked on stage wearing a plastic mask, only to toss it aside after the first song to play harmonica on "It Ain't Me, Babe".
 According to Rivera, one heckler asked Dylan "Why are you wearing a mask?" to which Dylan replied, "The meaning is in the words."